Some Educational Websites about Ancient Coins

-I do not list any dealers individually here, but recommend the ancient coin mall: vcoins https://www.vcoins.com/en/coins/ancient-2.aspx
+Ancient-coin dealers.
+I recommend the ancient coin mall: vcoins https://www.vcoins.com/en/coins/ancient-2.aspx

 Links on this page (below):

 Identifying ancient coins.
 What is it worth?
 Roman emperors on coins.
 Collecting themes.
 Byzantine coins.
+Roman Provincial coins.
 Greek coins.
 Other cultures.
 Fakes.
 Cleaning coins.
 I have a page of book recommendations.